News and Technology

 What is Laminate Made Of?

 Laminate flooring is actually constructed of 4 layers; wear, design, core, and the back layer.
-Each layer serves a distinct purpose.
+Each layer serves a distinct purpose and are fused together using high heat and intense pressure.
 Below is a break down of these layers.

 How Durable is Laminate?